mmartial/geekier-blog/_posts/2024-02-29-Postfix_FastMail.md

 inet_protocols = ipv4
 ```

-- Comment the earlier `smtpd_tls_security_level` and  `relayhost` lines to avoid warnings, then add the following to the end of the file:
+- Comment the earlier `smtp_tls_security_level` and  `relayhost` lines to avoid warnings, then add the following to the end of the file:

 ```bash
 relayhost = [smtp.fastmail.com]:465